By David Joel Miller.

 Make paying off credit cards and old bills a priority.
 Getting out of debt can take a lot of worries off your plate.

 There is a lot of emotional pain around financial losses.
-Loosing a job or a home in foreclosure is often heartbreaking.
+Losing a job or a home in foreclosure is often heartbreaking.
 Financial events may force drastic changes in your life.
 We all resist changes.
 Sometimes change is also an opportunity.
 Resolve to be happy with or without money but do your best to get your financial life in recovery also.

 People who have good quality relationships with other people are more successful in recovery than those who don’t.
 Nurture the positive relationships.
 Spend time with family members who are positive.
 Make new friends.
 Get a sponsor in recovery.